03 Apr Lockdown Home Maintenance Projects: Fire Safety

 – Check you’re using the right fuel – wood should be seasoned, which means it will have a moisture content of less than 17%.

-– Install a fireguard, even if you don’t have children.
+– If you decide to add a fireplace in your living room or bedroom, make sure that you work with a professional contractor and then install a fireguard, even if you don’t have children.
 Guards are needed to stop sparks from hot embers leaping out from the fireplace and starting fires on rugs, carpets and anything else that might have been left lying around.

 – When did you last get the chimney swept?
 This should be done at least once a year – more often if you’re using wood or bituminous coal.
 There are several signs that you should get your chimney swept as soon as possible, regardless of when it was last done.
 If you can smell anything from your chimney when it’s not in use, if you can see tar deposits in the chimney, if soot is dropping into the fireplace, if it’s getting difficult to start fires, if smoke fills the room when the fire is lit or if there are any signs of wildlife setting up home in your chimney, your chimney is likely to have become a fire hazard.